andrewjahn/AndysBrainBook/docs/Matlab/Matlab_03_FunctionsPaths.rst

   y = 4;
   z = x * y;

 You can then save the script by clicking on the ``Save`` icon and giving a new name for the script.
 In this case, let's call it ``myScript``.
-It will automatically append a ``.m`` extension, indicating that has been created in Matlab, and is designed to be run in Matlab.
+It will automatically append a ``.m`` extension, indicating that it has been created in Matlab, and is designed to be run in Matlab.
 You can then run the script by clicking on the green ``Run`` button, or by just typing the script's name (without the .m extension) from the command line.
 Note that you will need to either be in the directory that contains the script, or you will need to set a path to the script if you want to run it from another directory.

 .. figure:: 03_Matlab_Script.png